 - 5.2.
-The figure as at 31st March 2017 includes approximately £14.3m related to the Growing Places Fund (GPF).
-This figure was approximately £13.4m as at 31st October 2017.
-Devon County Council has agreed to be the local accountable body for the GPF, which has been established by the Department for Communities and Local Government to enable the development of local funds to address infrastructure constraints, promoting economic growth and the delivery of jobs and houses.
-The Council is working in partnership with the Local Economic Partnership, and interest achieved on the GPF funds, based on the average rate achieved by the Council's investments, will accrue to the GPF and not to the Council. - 5.3.
+The figure as at 31st March 2018 includes approximately £12.8m related to the Growing Places Fund (GPF).
+This figure was approximately £11.6m as at 31st October 2018.
+Devon County Council has agreed to be the local accountable body for the GPF, which was established by the then Department for Communities and Local Government to enable the development of local funds to address infrastructure constraints, promoting economic growth and the delivery of jobs and houses.
+The Council is working in partnership with the Local Economic Partnership, and interest achieved on the GPF funds, based on the average rate achieved by the Council's investments, will accrue to the GPF and not to the County Council. - 5.3.
 The value of the Council's investments as at 31st October reflect the fact that cash balances tend to increase during the first half of the year as Government grants and other income are received, before tapering back down again during the latter part of the financial year. - 5.4.
-Following the outcome of the EU referendum in June 2016, the Bank of England reduced the base rate from 0.5% to 0.25%, following concerns about the impact of the result on the wider economy.
-As a result of this and other global concerns that have impacted on banks, rates have continued to fall.
-This has had an impact on the investment returns that we have been able to achieve.
-The average interest rate earned on investments, excluding the CCLA property fund, for the 7 months to 31st October 2017 was 0.53%, against a full year budget target return of 0.40%.
-Following the Bank of England's decision at the beginning of November to return the base rate back up to 0.5%, there are signs that rates are beginning to increase marginally.
-The CCLA property fund has yielded an average rate of 4.30% for the same period against a full year budget target of 4.50%.
-The combined total return from all investments was 0.73%.

-- 5.5.
-Revenue lending during the current year to date, including the use of term deposits, call accounts, money market funds and the CCLA property fund, has earned interest of £769,000 against a full year budget of £750,000.
-The budget for investment income will be achieved for the full financial year.
-The surplus income has resulted from cash balances during the year to date being higher than anticipated, plus a higher average rate being achieved than budgeted for. - 5.6.
+Following the flow of generally positive economic statistics over the Summer, the Bank of England's Monetary Policy Committee (MPC) came to a decision on 2 August to make the first increase in Bank Rate above 0.5% since the financial crash, to 0.75%.
+However, the MPC emphasised again that future Bank Rate increases would be gradual and would rise to a much lower equilibrium rate than before the crash.
+It would appear unlikely that the MPC will increase Bank Rate in February 2019, ahead of the deadline in March for Brexit.
+It is also likely that the MPC will wait until August 2019, rather than May 2019, before the next increase, with the potential for further increases in 2020.
+However, the cautious pace of even these limited increases is dependent on a reasonably orderly Brexit. - 5.5.
+Revenue lending during the current year up to 31st October, including the use of term deposits, call accounts, money market funds and the CCLA property fund, has earned interest of £1,023,000 against a full year budget of £1,000,000.
+It is forecast that the investment income for the full financial year will exceed budget by around £650,000.
+The surplus income has resulted from cash balances during the year to date being higher than anticipated, plus a higher average rate being achieved than budgeted for, following the MPC's decision to raise the base rate to 0.75%. - 5.6.
 The County Council continues to adopt a very prudent approach to counterparties to whom the County Council is willing to lend.
 As a result only a small number of selected UK banks, building societies and money market funds and Non-Eurozone overseas banks in highly rated countries have been used, subject to strict criteria and the prudent management of deposits with them.
-A longer-term investment of £10m has also been made in the CCLA (Churches, Charities and Local Authorities) Property Fund. - 5.7.
+A longer-term investment of £10m has also been made in the CCLA (Churches, Charities and Local Authorities) Property Fund.
+However the Council has no direct investments in property or other non-treasury management investments for commercial purposes. - 5.7.
 The lending policy is kept under constant review with reference to strict criteria for inclusion in the counterparty list.
 All lending has been carried out in accordance with the Council's Treasury Management Strategy and with institutions on the list of approved counterparties.
 There have been no breaches of credit limits.